GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Methodology

-To develop a universal predictive framework, in addition to the $\mathcal{V}$ \textit{heterogeneity}, we must consider the \textit{schema heterogeneity}, namely each medical institution using different database schema.
-When developing a conventional predictive model, engineers and medical domain experts are typically involved to define $\mathcal{M}'_i \subset \mathcal{M}_i$, a subset of task-specific features among $\mathcal{M}_i$ according to each EHR system.
+{\textbf{Employing the entire features of EHR.}\quad} To develop a general predictive framework, in addition to the $\mathcal{V}$ \textit{heterogeneity}, we must consider the \textit{schema heterogeneity}, namely each medical institution using a different database schema.
+When developing a conventional predictive model, medical domain experts are typically involved to define $\mathcal{M}'_i \subset \mathcal{M}_i$, a subset of task-specific features among $\mathcal{M}_i$ according to each EHR system.
 This process must be carried out repeatedly whenever they encounter a different EHR schema.
-Moreover, in multi-source learning, engineers and medical domain experts must select and match compatible features among distinct EHR systems.
+Moreover, in multi-source learning, medical domain experts must select and match compatible features between distinct EHR systems.
 For instance, in the \textit{Lab} event of eICU, the feature named ``labResult'' should be paired with the ``VALUENUM'' feature in MIMIC-III's \textit{LABEVENTS} event.
 Assessing database schemas of multiple sources and matching compatible features, although inevitable in a conventional approach, is time-consuming and prone to human errors.

+Therefore, to leverage multiple heterogeneous EHR sources, features that share the same meaning must be matched.
 To avoid this costly procedure, our framework exploits the entire features of medical events, effectively resolving the schema heterogeneity.
-As described in Eq.~\ref{eq:event_embedding}, the entire features in medical events are embedded into one unified embedding $\mb_i$.
-From this approach, engineers no longer need to be concerned about feature selection since all features are used.
+As described in Eq.~\ref{eq:event_embedding}, the entire set of features in medical events is embedded into one unified embedding $\mb_i$.
+Since this approach utilizes all features, feature selection is not required.
 Additionally, in multi-source learning, our framework is not constrained by the features that are present in each schema since both the name $n_i^k$ and the value $v_i^k$ of the feature are used.
-A formal comparison between previous and our approach to obtaining $\mb_i$ is provided below to highlight the differences:
+A formal comparison of the conventional approach, DescEmb~\cite{hur2022unifying} and our approach for obtaining $\mb_i$ is provided below: